just-buildsystem/justbuild/share/man/just-mrrc.5.md

    Each subkey value can be overwritten by its corresponding command-line argument.

+ - The value for the key *`"remote-execution properties"`*, if provided, has to be a list of strings.
+Each entry is forwarded as `--remote-execution-property` to the invocation of the build tool, if **`just-mr`** is used as a launcher.

  - The value for the key *`"just files"`* is a JSON object.
 The keys correspond to options that some **`just`** subcommands accept and require a file as argument.
 For each key, the value is a list of location objects.
 When